mdminhazulhaque/bits/_posts/2018/2018-05-16-successful-installation-of-dd-wrt-for-tl-wr845n.md

 }
 ```

-I downloaded the firmware from [this link](https://www.dd-wrt.com/phpBB2/download.php?id=40123&sid=8dea5fdab81f6bfcf0ad214be2334488) and renamed it as `wr845nv1_tp_recovery.bin` and put it in `/tmp`.
+I downloaded the correct firmware from [this link](https://www.dd-wrt.com/phpBB2/download.php?id=40123&sid=8dea5fdab81f6bfcf0ad214be2334488) and renamed it as `wr845nv1_tp_recovery.bin` and put it in `/tmp`.
 Then I connected the router with my computer via ethernet cable.
-As I said earlier that the router's WAN port was damaged.
-So I used any of the 4-LAN ports.
-My computer's IP was set to `192.168.1.86` as the router looks for this IP while booting in recovery mode.
-To boot in recovery mode, the RESET button has to be pressed and hold while powering on the router.
+As I said the router's WAN port was damaged, so I used one of the four LAN ports.
+Then I set my computer's IP to `192.168.1.86` so that the router can find this IP while booting in recovery mode.
+In that case, the RESET button needs to be pressed and hold while powering on the router.

-I could see the debug messages coming through the UART.
-Uboot pulled the firmware from my computer, flashed it and rebooted.
-After a minute, I got a broadcasting SSID named `ddwrt` with open encryption.
-After getting connected through the WiFi, I browsed the link `http://192.168.1.1` and found a nice looking WebUI there.
-(Use `admin/admin` as username/password for logging in to the control panel.)
+I could see the debug messages coming through the UART console.
+Then uboot pulled the firmware from my computer, flashed it and rebooted by itself.
+After a minute, I got a broadcasting SSID named `ddwrt` with open encryption in my phone's WiFI menu.
+After getting connected through the WiFi, I browsed the link `http://192.168.1.1` (use `admin/admin` as username/password) and found that control panel impressive.

-Rest of the configuration was quite simple.
-I disabled DHCP Server from `eth0` (switch) and changed WAN from `eth1` to `eth0`.
-I got linkup using PPPoE from WAN.
+Rest of the configuration process were quite simple.
+Then at first, I disabled the DHCP Server from `eth0` (switch) and changed the WAN from `eth1` to `eth0`.
+Finally, I got the link up using PPPoE.

-So far I am happy and my `hacked` router is performing great.
+After completing all these terms, I am satisfied and my `hacked` router is performing quite good.